-You will have to store your favorite stations on each side of the preset bars (1 - 6) after the system begins working.
-Your original settings were lost when power was disconnected.
+You may have to store your favorite stations on each side of the preset bars (1-6) after the system begins working.
+Your original settings may have been lost when power was disconnected.

+With navigation system

-For Vehicles without Navigation System If your vehicle's battery is disconnected or goes dead, you will need to set the clock.
+If your vehicle's battery is

+disconnected or goes dead, you will

+need to set the clock.